Graph Neural Networks for the Offline Nanosatellite Task Scheduling Problem: Methodology

 such that the initial hidden features associated to the variable nodes $H^{(0)}_{\rm var} \in \mathbb{R}^{n\times d}$ are computed through ${\rm NN}_{\rm var}$ and the initial hidden features associated to the constraint nodes $H^{(0)}_{\rm con} \in \mathbb{R}^{m\times d}$ are computed through ${\rm NN}_{\rm con}$, in which $H^{(0)} = [H^{(0)}_{\rm var},H^{(0)}_{\rm con}]$.

-At each layer of SatGNN, the graph convolutions are performed in two steps, as in Gasse et al.~\cite{gasse_exact_2019}.
+At each layer of SatGNN, the graph convolutions are performed in two steps, as in \citet{gasse_exact_2019}.
 First, a graph convolution is applied to update the hidden features of the constraint nodes.
-Then, another graph convolution is performed, now considering the updated features of the constraint nodes, to update the hidden features of the variable nodes.
+Then, another graph convolution is performed, this time considering the updated features of the constraint nodes to update the hidden features of the variable nodes.
 These two operations are illustrated in Figure \ref{fig:sat-gnn-overview} through the $GraphConv$ blocks.

 Finally, after $L$ iterations, the last layer's hidden features associated to the variable nodes are fed to a neural network

 This network combines the features extracted by the graph convolution operations into the desired shape of the output.
 The network contains two layers of $d$ nodes with ReLU activation.
 For node classification tasks (Sec. \ref{sec:meth-sol-pred}), the output of the ${\rm NN}_{\rm out}$ contains a sigmoid activation function, resulting in a probability prediction for each variable node.
 For graph classification tasks (Sec. \ref{sec:meth-feas-classification}), in which the output is a single probability value for the entire graph, the output of ${\rm NN}_{\rm out}$ for every variable node is summed into a single value before the sigmoid.